miladghaznavi/crdts/README.md

 to *artificially* make `assign` commutative.
 Specifically, a *unique* timestamp is assigned to each `assign` operation, and an `assign` operation with a larger timestamp wins the race with another `assign` operation.
 The uniqueness property prevents any tie between timestamps leading to globally ordering `assign` operations.

-We implement a timestamp using a monotonically increasing sequence number concatenated with a unique identifier (uid); the comparison of sequence numbers precedes that of uids in comparing two timestamps.
-Both the sequence number and uid are a 64 bit unsigned integer.

-A timestamp constructor takes a 64 bit integer to initialize its uid allowing us to externally ensure its uniqueness.
-Each call to `assign` increments the sequence number to order local `assign` operations.
-We handle the integer overflow when the 32 bit space sequence number is exhausted by the assumption that zero is larger than the maximum value, similar to TCP.

-We can use the identifier of a replica as a uid.
 A replica's identifier is unique among all replicas enabling us to break the ties when replicas associate the same sequence number to their `assign` operations.